-- (a) Connecting: The operator will connect all participants before calling the Arbitrator/Mediator. - (b) Delay: If it appears that the teleconference will be connected more than 3 minutes after the scheduled time, the operator will call the Arbitrator/Mediator to advise of the delay. - (c) Introductions: The operator will advise the Arbitrator/Mediator of the names of all participants. - (d) Participant roll call: The operator will ask the Arbitrator/Mediator if they would like a roll call of participants before being joined to the teleconference. - (e) Signalling for assistance: If the Arbitrator/Mediator requires the operator's assistance, they will press 1 on their telephone. - (f) Moving participants into a private conference: Parties may be placed in private conference.
-If the Arbitrator/Mediator wants the parties placed into a private conference, they will signal the operator by pressing 1 and, when the operator joins the call, the Arbitrator/Mediator will advise the operator who they would like to be moved into a private conference. - (g) Returning to the main conference: The operator will then advise the participants in the private conference to return to the main conference by pressing 1. - (h) If a party is disconnected, the Arbitrator/Mediator will ask the operator to reconnect them.
+- (a) Connecting: The operator will connect all participants before calling the arbitrator/ mediator. - (b) Delay: If it appears that the telephone conference will be connected more than 3 minutes after the scheduled time, the operator will call the arbitrator/mediator to advise of the delay. - (c) Introductions: The operator will advise the arbitrator/mediator of the names of all participants. - (d) Participant roll call: The operator will ask the arbitrator/mediator if they would like a roll call of participants before being joined to the telephone conference. - (e) Signalling for assistance: If the arbitrator/mediator requires the operator's assistance, they will press \1 on their telephone. - (f) Moving participants into a private conference: Parties may be placed in private conference.
+If the arbitrator/mediator wants the parties placed into a private conference, they will signal the operator by pressing \1 and, when the operator joins the call, the arbitrator/mediator will advise the operator who they would like to be moved into a private conference. - (g) Returning to the main conference: The operator will then advise the participants in the private conference to return to the main conference by pressing \1. - (h) Disconnection: If a party is disconnected, the arbitrator/mediator will ask the operator to reconnect them.